 22. Misery (1990)

-Misery is one of the stand-out movies based on books, for several reasons.
+Misery is one of the stand-out books to movies, for several reasons.

 Firstly, Stephen King – author of the horror novel of the same name – has said that it’s one of his favorites (and given how much of his work has been adapted for the screen, that’s saying something).

 Secondly, it gave Kathy Bates a career-defining role as the villain, nurse Annie Wilkes, for which she won the Academy Award for Best Actress.

 (That also makes Misery the only film based on a Stephen King novel to win an Oscar.)